samra-xloop/tdd-shopping-cart-java/README.md

-# tdd-shopping-cart
+# TDD Shopping Cart

 You have been hired as a developer at Ali Snobba - a snobby online store where customers purchase high-end merchandise like Louis Vuitton handbags and Rolex watches.
 Your job is to implement a shopping cart that stores items while customers are in the process of ordering.
-Since Ali Snobba is a small company with only one server, you don't need to store the items in Redis or a database - you can keep them in memory.

-You also don't need to worry about authentication or session tracking.
-You can assume that Ali Snobba's infrastructure will handle this for you.

-## API specifications
+## Object Specifications

 A shopping cart `Item` should have the following model: